 - FRESHBAR – Barcoding of freshwater organisms for improved assessment of biodiversity

-- sensors for high-frequency measurements in lakes and water courses (Page in Swedish listing several projects.)
+- Sensors for high-frequency measurements in lakes, water courses and drinking water treatment plants (page in Swedish listing several projects)

 - Mälaren in focus – a cooperation between SLU and Lake Mälaren's water conservation association about research and environmental monitoring

 - SLU Water Hub - a competence centre on nutrient leaching.
 Among other things developing the models FyrisNP, INCA, PERSiST and USBED